 But does an employee has a right to refuse to work when he or she believes that there are dangerous or unsafe working conditions in the workplace?
 “In the vast majority of situations, yes,” says our Los Angeles wrongful termination attorney at JML Law, “But it depends on the facts of your particular case.

-To give you an in-depth answer, let’s review the guidelines and safety standards established by the OSHA for dealing with unsafe working conditions.
+To give you an in-depth answer, let’s review the guidelines and safety standards established by OSHA for dealing with unsafe working conditions.

 Under the OSHA, employers in Los Angeles and all across California are legally required to ensure a workplace that is free of any hazards and dangerous conditions that can cause injury, illness, or death.
-These safety standards apply to employees, while independent contractors are generally not protected under the OSHA.
+These safety standards apply to employees, while independent contractors are generally not protected under OSHA.

-Our employment law attorney Los Angeles explains that you may be able to report hazardous working conditions if any of the following is true:
+Our employment law attorney in Los Angeles explains that you may be able to report hazardous working conditions if any of the following is true: